 Using a Gimbal with the Wiral

 Smartphone cameras may not give you a wide enough field of view to suit your needs on their own though.
 This is where a set of smartphone universal lenses can come in handy.
 We use an inexpensive set of universal smartphone clip-on lenses when we need a different look or field of view in our Wiral shots.
 You can get more expensive and elaborate smartphone lenses if you want as well.

 You can also use the Wiral LITE with a 360 camera which would let you reframe your shot to face any direction in post-production.
 360 footage can be difficult to work with though, so using a gimbal may be the easiest route to take, depending on your personal preference.

 The Wiral LITE is a great alternative to a drone for getting smooth overhead motion shots.
 It may not be able to reach the massive heights a drone can, but it will help you capture shots well above the height you could otherwise reach in situations where using a drone isn't an option.
 Using your imagination and other accessories like a gimbal, you can find many other creative uses for the Wiral as well.

-If you are in the Middle Georgia area, you can rent our Wiral LITE for your productions!
+If you are in the Middle Georgia or surrounding areas, you can rent our Wiral LITE for your productions!